-As part or supporting the clinic optimization and preparation before the onboarding of a Registered Nurse in Practice, the FNW Division's Practice Improvement team supports clinics to optimize the physical space they have available by converting existing paper charts to the clinic's existing EMR.
+As part of supporting the clinic optimization and preparation before the onboarding of a Registered Nurse in Practice, the FNW Divisions Practice Improvement Team supports clinics to optimize the physical space they have available by converting existing paper charts to the clinic's existing EMR.
 This work is done after hours by a team so as not to disrupt the clinic flow.
 The YTD clinics that have taken part in this project or are waiting to take part is represented below:

 An unanticipated consequence of working within multiple organizational structures and systems has been the overall timeline for payment to FNW family practices who have an RN in the clinic.
 These clinics are private businesses and as with any new initiative, these unanticipated factors such as delays in overhead compensation for these clinics by the Health Authority may have consequences on the family practice.
-Tracking of these unintentional consequences will continue throughout the next reporting periods.
-Figure 4 below details the RN overhead invoice tracking from the start of placing the RNs into clinics until the end of Period 10.
+Tracking of these unintentional consequences will continue throughout the upcoming reporting periods.
+This process needs to become streamlined as the administrative burden on following up and ensuring payments have been successfully processed and received is not sustainable.
+Figure 4 below details the RN overhead invoice tracking from the start of placing the RNs into clinics until the end of Period 11.